nasa-petal/nasa_petal_snorkel/README.md

 Get a sense of how snorkel works and run a quick data labeling tutorial using a YouTube spam comments dataset.
 More info can be found here: https://www.snorkel.org/use-cases/01-spam-tutorial

 ## labeled_data.csv
-Dataset of labeled biomimicry data
+Dataset of labeled biomimicry data.
+Includes: doi, url, title, abstract, URL, journal, and level1/2/3 biomimicry labels.

 ## biomimicry_functions_enumerated.csv
-Contains all 100 of the biomimicry functions labeled 0-99.
+Contains all 100 biomimicry functions labeled 0-99.
 These numbers are what snorkel recognizes in place of a biomimicry function, e.g. 'attach_permanently' = 0.

 ## biomimicry_function_rules.csv
 Contains rules for 40 of the 100 biomimicry functions.
-For example, the function 'attach permanently', contains the keyword rules 'attach firmly', 'biological adhesive', and 'biological glue'.
+For example, the function 'attach permanently', contains keyword rules such as 'attach firmly', 'biological adhesive', and 'biological glue'.

 ## utils.py
 Takes in data from ```labeled_data.csv``` and applies a -1 'abstain' label to each row as a default, and performs a train/test/split of the data.